trentw/script-to-speech/README.md

 ## Overview

 Script to Speech is a command-line tool that transforms screenplay files (PDF or TXT) into audiobooks with multiple voices.
-It handles text processing, speaker attribution, and audio generation through a flexible pipeline that supports combining multiple TTS providers to produce an audiobook.
+It handles screenplay parsing, speaker attribution, text processing, and audio generation through a flexible pipeline that supports combining multiple TTS providers to produce an audiobook.

 ### Key Features